 Out of all the snowblowers we’ve used, there are two specific snowblowers that give you the best bang for your buck as well as provide you with a high-value tool you can be confident in using over and over again each time you need the snow cleared from your deck.
 And besides decks, these snowblowers do a fantastic job of clearing snow from other areas around your home as well.

-Your Best Bet – The Greenworks PRO 80v
+Your Best Bet – The Snow Joe ION15sb

-The best option for battery-powered cordless snow blowers is the Greenworks PRO Cordless Snow Thrower.
+The best option for battery-powered cordless snow blowers is the Snow Joe ION15sb Snow Thrower.

 This snowblower can not only clear larger areas of snow cover but is small enough to be used in tighter spaces such as decks as well.
 The reason this is our number 1 choice is because of the runtime.
-The 80-volt battery provided gives you up to 45 minutes of run time, and you can always purchase additional batteries for the included rapid charger to extend the length of each snow blowing job.
+The battery provided gives you up to 30 minutes of run time, which should be plenty to clear your deck.
+You can always purchase additional batteries for the included rapid charger to extend the length of each snow blowing job.

 Storage is no problem at all with the folding handles on this unit, making it easy and safe to store in the garage, shed, or even a closet inside your home.
-If you want to clear the snow from your deck efficiently and safely, the Greenworks PRO is your best option.
+If you want to clear the snow from your deck efficiently and safely, this is your best option.